-The Fine & Performing Arts collections contain a number of notable works; for example, medieval music manuscripts and early printed works such as Musica Transalpina, L’Art du Facteur d’Orgues, Histoire de la Notation Musicale, and Orpheus Britannicus.
+The Fine and Performing Arts collections contain a number of notable works; for example, medieval music manuscripts and early printed works such as Musica Transalpina, L’Art du Facteur d’Orgues, Histoire de la Notation Musicale, and Orpheus Britannicus.
 In addition to important books of plates, woodcuts, engravings, and etchings, Special Collections has original works of art by William Sommer, Frank Wilcox, Abraham Warshawsky, Malvina Hoffman, and William McVey.
 Fine arts materials exist within larger collections as well, such as the WPA prints in the Ernest J. Bohn Housing and Planning Library.
-Kelvin Smith Library is also home to the archival collections of the Cleveland Playhouse, SPACES Gallery, and Museum of Contemporary Art Cleveland (MOCA).
+Kelvin Smith Library is also home to the archival collections of the Cleveland Play House, SPACES Gallery, and Museum of Contemporary Art Cleveland (moCa).

 In December 2011 the Kelvin Smith Library acquired the Archives of the Cleveland Play House.
 Founded in 1915, the Cleveland Play House is America’s first professional regional theatre.
 The archives include correspondence, photographs, posters, legal and financial records, design drawings, audio and video tapes from the founding of the Play House through 2011.